Optimizer-Prime/open-journal/README.md

 ### Encryption
 Journals can be optionally encrypted using a uniquely generated encryption key.
 The *cryptography* library used is built on AES.
 The encryption key only needs to be generated once.
 Export a copy of it from the program and store it in a safe place.

-The encryption key must be stored in the same location as **main.py** or the executable.
+The encryption key must be stored in the same location as **main.py**.
 It is placed here automatically upon generation.

 ### Installation and Usage
 Install Open Journal via pip.
 Preferably in a new pip or conda environment for easy management.
 Use *pip3* if necessary.